-As we plan to reopen school this fall, the health and safety of our students, employees, families, and communities are at the forefront of each decision made.
-In addition to the ongoing health risks of COVID-19 transmission, we recognize the toll that the abrupt transition to all-remote learning has had on our students, teachers, staff, and families.
-This plan is intended to articulate the adaptive design of our learning model in the coming year to accommodate changing conditions and evolving guidance from state and health officials.
+As we plan to open school this fall, the health and safety of our students, employees, families, and communities continue to be at the forefront of each decision made.
+This plan is intended to articulate the adaptive design of our learning model to accommodate changing conditions and evolving guidance from state and health officials in the coming year.

-Opening of School: September 2020
+Opening of School: September 2021